 - 12.1.
-At Coppice School we pride ourselves on appropriately placing every student to ensure we are best meeting their needs.
-Students are grouped in classes which best cater for their identified needs.
+At Coppice School, we pride ourselves on appropriately placing every student to ensure we are best meeting their needs.
+Students are grouped in classes which best cater for their identified needs and by mixed year groups in key stages.
 This enables different strategies, environments and approaches to be in place to support overcoming their barriers and maximizing opportunities for learning.
-(This includes low arousal classroom environments, sensory diet provision, specialist moving and handling equipment to support mobility).
+(This includes low arousal classroom environments, sensory diet provision).
 Providing specific training for staff working in classes ensures they are skilled to best support the students in their care. - 12.2.
 Regardless of class, all students have an individual curriculum pathway that allows them to focus on their EHCP outcomes and also to access wider provision and resources to support learning and development in more holistic aspects.
 Students have access to the therapeutic curriculum which support development through therapies such Sensory Integration. - 12.3.
 We strive for all students to leave Coppice School as independent and confident as possible and provide them with a range of opportunities through our Preparing for Adulthood curriculum and personalised interventions and opportunities.
 Staff plan frequent opportunities for students to engage in their local community and to experience aspects of daily life beyond school.
 Visits to the local shops, cafes, etc are encouraged and provide students with invaluable real-life experiences. - 12.4.
 Staff support students to develop their tolerance of everyday situations by arranging visits to the hairdressers, dentist and doctors. - 12.5.
-Members of our Family Support Team provide support to improve well-being through our Emotional Literacy interventions; our health practitioner supports students and their families to improve sleep, eating and managing health conditions.
+Members of our Family Support Team provide support to families to help upskill them to better meet the needs of their child and help them during difficult times.
+Our health practitioner supports students and their families to improve sleep, eating and managing health conditions.
 We work closely with external agencies to support mental health and well-being and regularly liaise with Educational Psychologist and CAMHs. - 12.6.
 Coppice School involves other bodies, including health and social care, early help, family support workers, local authority support services and voluntary sector organisations, in meeting children and young people's SEND and supporting their families. - 12.7.
-Often a number of regular meetings support the student and include; - CIN Child in Need Meetings generated by Social Workers to address any issues - TAC Team around the Child Multi-Agency meetings to ensure sharing of information and joined up thinking regarding strategies and approaches
+Often a number of regular meetings support the student and include; - CIN Child in Need Meetings Family Model - CIN Child in Need Meetings generated by Social Workers to address any issues

-- LAC Looked after Child meetings once a term and this feeds into updating the EPEP (Electronic Personal Educational Plan).
+- TAC Team around the Child Multi-Agency meetings to ensure sharing of information and joined up thinking regarding strategies and approaches - LAC Looked after Child meetings once a term and this feeds into updating the EPEP (Electronic Personal Educational Plan).
 The focus is how well the LAC are making progress and what support is in place. - PCR Person Centered Reviews.
-Exploring the needs, hopes and aspirations of our young people with the young person's views at the center of the discussion. - Medicals for our learners from Rotherham routine medicals take place in school.
+Exploring the needs, hopes and aspirations of our young people with the young person's views at the center of the discussion. - Medicals for our learners from Rotherham routine medicals take place in school for identified children and young people.